zzxcoder/EvaluationFHEDN/README.md

 The face detector uses deep convolutional neural network built on Caffe.
 1、Please install SSD-Caffe (https://github.com/weiliu89/caffe/tree/ssd), and then prepare the training dataset, i.e. WIDER FACE (http://mmlab.ie.cuhk.edu.hk/projects/WIDERFace/WiderFace_Results.html).
 The testing datasets include AFW, FDDB, PASCAL and WIDER FACE val.

 2、The training script files are saved in the folder named as models/FHEDN_512x512.
-The weight of network trained by us is available on https://pan.baidu.com/s/1V4C4R2pobGdFSHjZXzhAHw(Extraction code: owj7)
+The weight of network trained by us is available on https://pan.baidu.com/s/1V4C4R2pobGdFSHjZXzhAHw (Extraction code: owj7)

 3、The project is estabilshed by Qt Creator 5.7, you also can build it using cmake and please configure it by yourself.
 Additionally, you should modify the path of testing set in the code for fitting your environment.